 The Rural Residential – One Dwelling Unit Per Five Acres Zoning District (RR 1/5, TCC 20.09) allows certain primary uses (TCC 20.09.020) and Special Uses (TCC 20.09.025).
 Potential special uses are listed in Chapter 54 of the Zoning Ordinance (TCC 20.54), Table-

-The potential Special Uses include concrete batch plants as an accessory use to a mineral extraction use [TCC 20.54.070(3.1)].
+The potential Special Uses include asphalt production as an accessory use to a mineral extraction use [TCC 20.54.070(3.1)].
 Additional analysis provided below.

 Section 20.09.040 - Design standards (TCC).
 The following standards are established as the minimum necessary to ensure that the purpose of this rural residential, one unit per five-acre(s) district is achieved and maintained as new lots are created and new buildings are constructed: